Your Expert Guide: Spring break with kids (Mexico 2026)

 Puerto Vallarta (Jalisco)

-Pros: Vibrant culture, good queer scene, great day trips available including to the Secret Beach (only for older kids)
+Pros: Vibrant culture, good queer scene, great day trips available including to the Secret Beach and water parks

 Cons: Waves can be large during spring break so great for surfing, less good for kids.
 Water is cooler than on Caribbean Coast.
 Very built up.